IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

 42. Select **Configure host names individually**.

-    Each host provisioned can be uniquely named; otherwise, the names will consist of the **Hostname prefix** field and a unique sequential number.
+    Each host that is provisioned can be uniquely named; otherwise, the names consist of the **Hostname prefix** field and a unique sequential number.

 43. Deselect **Configure host names individually**.
 44. Select **Two highly available dedicated Windows Server VMs on the consolidated cluster**.

     Two options exist for the Domain Name System (DNS) configuration for the instance.

-    The **Two highly available dedicated Windows Server VMs on the consolidated cluster** option deploys two (2) Microsoft Windows virtual machines (VMs), which enhances security and robustness.
-If this option is selected, the client must provide two (2) Microsoft Windows Server 2019 Standard edition licenses.
+    The **Two highly available dedicated Windows Server VMs on the consolidated cluster** option deploys two Microsoft Windows virtual machines (VMs), which enhances security and robustness.
+If this option is selected, the client must provide two Microsoft Windows Server 2019 Standard edition licenses.

 45. Select **Single public Windows VSI for Active Directory/DNS**